aionnetwork/aion-docs/developers/tools/intellij-plugin/end-to-end.md

 ## Run Tests and Debug

-All the Junit tests for your contract are stored in the `src/test/java/Your porject name/` folder, and you get a standard AVM rule test when you create the AVM project called `HelloAvmRuleTest`.
+All the Junit tests for your contract are stored in the `src/test/java/Your project name/` folder, and you get a standard AVM rule test when you create the AVM project called `HelloAvmRuleTest`.
 The test class has three _actual_ tests `@Test`, and one function that runs at the start of every test `@BeforeClass`.
-Learn about [AVM Junit test](/developers/fundamentals/test-and-debug/end-to-end/) if you are not familiar with it.
+Learn about [AVM JUnit test](/developers/fundamentals/test-and-debug/end-to-end/) if you are not familiar with it.

 Since we removed the `sayHello()` function from our contract, the `testSayHello()` function in this test class will fail, so take it out.